 Numerous studies have proved that a large part of the workforce in all kinds and sizes of organizations quit a job on encountering problems due to their manager or supervisor.
 You cannot ignore the fact that the success you can achieve in your new job depends notably on your higher authorities.
 If your manager, department head, team leader or supervisor has an amiable personality, you can work smoothly and share all your problems.

 You can find out existing employees who currently report to your prospective manager or supervisor for understanding the approach followed by him.
 Don’t ask direct questions, like “Is the manager strict?” or “Does he approve sick leave easily?”
-You should ask indirect questions, for example, “What are the ways in which your manager helps you to improve?”
+You should ask indirect questions, for example, “What are how your manager helps you to improve?”

 If they find it hard to give some positive comments about their manager, you should look for other opportunities, especially, if you are not capable of dealing with difficult people.
 Having a manager who adopts a rigid approach towards working conditions, workplace systems, or performance evaluation can affect you badly in both the short run and the long run.